 The space available in The DAILY WORKER does not admit of my giving a detailed account of the business taken up by the conference.
-Resolu-tions on all the vital subjects that are of interest to a militant working class organization were taken up and discussed with a degree of understanding and business-like ability that I have never seen equalled in any similar gathering.
-No 'groping for equalled in any similar gathering.
+Resolutions on all the vital subjects that are of interest to a militant working class organization were taken up and discussed with a degree of understanding and business-like ability that I have never seen equalled in any similar gathering.
 No groping for words or phrases here, these men and women knew the conditions existing in the various industries which they represent down to the smallest detail, situations were explained with a clarity and brevity that delighted me, especially as I had paid a visit to the House of Commons only a few days before and listened to the colorless bleatings of the home secretary and his troupe of performing sheep.

 Arthur Horner, of the Miners' Federation executive, made an eloquent speech in which he called attention to the necessity for the formation of a Workers Defence Corps.
 He reminded the delegates of the tactics of the police during the Sacco-Vanzetti demonstrations thruout the country; his suggestions were adopted and will be carried into effect.
-No pacifist tendencies are noticeable in this gathering, these men and women are giving themselves these men and women are girding themselves for a struggle that they know will be grim and re-lentless, and they are constructing a machine that will, I think, eventually drive a goodly number of the exploiters of England to join their friends of the Russian White Guard in the dives of Paris and New York.
-York.
-New
+No pacifist tendencies are noticeable in this gathering, these men and women are girding themselves for a struggle that they know will be grim and relentless, and they are constructing a machine that will, I think, eventually drive a goodly number of the exploiters of England to join their friends of the Russian White Guard in the dives of Paris and New York.

 The feature that marked the second day of the conference was Tom Mann's report on the situation in China.
-It will be remembered that he was one of the members of the International Workers Dele-gation that went to China in January last and re-turned in July of this year.
+It will be remembered that he was one of the members of the International Workers Delegation that went to China in January last and returned in July of this year.
 The following are the